tianhaogutum/tianhaogutum.github.io/_pages/teaching.md

     </div>
     <div class="course-content">
       <p>
-        Covers <strong>vector spaces</strong>, <strong>matrix operations</strong>, <strong>linear transformations</strong>, systems of linear equations, eigenvalues and eigenvectors, and orthogonality.
+        Covers vector spaces, matrix operations, linear transformations, systems of linear equations, eigenvalues and eigenvectors, and orthogonality.
 Emphasis was placed on practical applications such as solving real-world problems using linear systems and understanding the role of linear algebra in <strong>computer graphics</strong> and <strong>machine learning</strong>.
       </p>
       <div class="course-tags">
         <span class="tag">Vector Spaces</span>